Pensions

 Living abroad – what does it mean for your pension plans in the UK?

-Moving abroad can mark the start of an exciting chapter in your life.
-But how does living overseas impact your pension plans in the UK?
+In 2024, 77,000 Brits packed their bags and moved overseas.
+But while moving abroad can mark the start of an exciting chapter in your life, many expats find themselves facing one crucial financial question: how does living overseas impact my pension plans in the UK?
 Here are a few things you need to be aware of.

 What happens to my UK pension plans when I move abroad?